Christian Kabasele: Personal life

-Born in Lubumbashi, Zaire, Kabasele moved to Belgium with his parents and his older brother in search of a better life.
+Born in Lubumbashi, Zaire to a Congolese father and mother who has a white father of unclear origin and Congolese mother.
+Kabasele moved to Belgium with his parents and his older brother in search of a better life.
 His brother is a footballer, playing amateur football in Belgium.
 His father worked at the airport while his mother worked at the care.
 He grew up in Liège.

 Growing up, Kabasele supported Arsenal and Standard Liège.
 He began playing football at a young age, due to "having too much energy and was not so social".

 Kabasele speaks German, French, Dutch and English.
 He is married and has a son.
 Kabasele spoke out about his country, Congo, saying: "I feel sad not only because of the war, but the general situation in Congo.
 It's so sad to have a rich country and the people there being so poor.
 It's not normal.
 They don't have to be afraid of what could be the consequences if they don't vote for this guy or that guy.
 They need to have the courage.
 They need to respect the final decision and not, like so many times [in the past], go on the streets and create some chaos.
 But first of all they need to vote with courage."

 In October 2017, Kabasele spoke about his use of social media, saying: "I'm only Christian Kabasele, I'm not the football player so on Twitter I'm just a normal person.
 It's good for me and the fans to have that kind of interaction, but I'm just myself."
 In April 2019, he (and Watford team-mates Adrian Mariappa and Troy Deeney) were subjected to racist comments on social media.
 Kabasele spoke out against racism, where he experienced the racial abuse from his time at Bulgaria and called for tougher action.
 Kabasele said in an interview with CNN that racism online 'is worse' than incidents in stadium.

 In the wake of COVID-19 pandemic, Kabasele posted a message with RTBF, urging people to stay at home.